 Required documents for online application:

-o 1500-word essay on the topic below specified by the respective programs:
+- 1500-word essay on the topic specified below:

 NOTE: Late submission of required documents is not possible, and incomplete applications may lead to early stage rejection.

-The Legal Studies admissions examination is composed of the following:
+The admission procedure is composed of the following:

 - Review of application packages

-Candidates applying to the Comparative Constitutional Law Program should be familiar with the Constitution of the United States, and with the public law system of their country of residence and may find it useful to read Limiting Government by András Sajó, Central European University Press, 1999.
+Candidates applying to the Comparative Constitutional Law Program are expected to be familiar with the public law system of their own country and may find useful reading any of the following publications:

 The Department of Legal Studies reserves the right to check the originality of all submissions.